mjfrigaard/sharing-your-work/manuscript/05chapter.md

    outer_function(Data_Y)
 ```

-`%>%` is a form of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar), which is a fancy way of saying "*something that helps us communicate better.*"

-You'll see the pipe throughout the project's R code files, and you can always read it as, "*do this, then do this.*"
+`%>%` is a form of [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar), which is a fancy way of saying "*something that helps us communicate better.*" You'll see the pipe throughout the project's R code files, and you can always read it as, "*do this, then do this.*"

-## Wrangling code
+## Wrangle

+In the last section, we used the `README.Rmd` file to import our data into RStudio.
+We'll continue using the `README.Rmd` file to add the contents from one additional `.R` script, `02-wrangle.R`.
+We will then create a new section and code file for visualizing the data (`03-visualize.R`).

+We've provided a lot of code and comments in the `02-wrangle.R` script for you to explore, revise, and adapt to your liking.
+In the next few sections, we are going to move the code from the `02-wrangle.R` script into a new part of the `README.Rmd` (you probably guessed it "`Wrangle`").

 Data wrangling is whatever steps we needed to take the raw data into something we can use to create a table, visualization, model, etc.  You'll sometimes see 'wrangling' referred to as cleaning or munging.